Learning to Learn with Contrastive Meta-Objective: Meta-Learning with

 \subsection{A General Framework}

 To enhance the alignment and discrimination abilities of meta-learning, we draw inspiration from Contrastive Learning (CL) \citep{oord2018representation,chen2020simple,wang2020understanding}.
 CL focuses on learning representations that are invariant to irrelevant details while preserving essential information.
 This is achieved by maximizing alignment and discrimination (uniformity) in the representation space \citep{wang2020understanding}.
-While most existing studies focus on sample-wise contrastive learning in the representation space via unsupervised learning \citep{wu2018unsupervised,hjelm2018learning,bachman2019learning,tian2020contrastive,he2020momentum,chen2020simple,khosla2020supervised}, we extend CL to the model space in meta-learning.
-Specifically, we design a taks-level CL in the model space, where alignment is achieved by minimizing the inner-task distance (i.e., the distance between models trained on different subsets of the same task), and discrimination is achieved by maximizing the inter-task distance (i.e., the distance between models from different tasks).
+While most existing studies focus on sample-wise contrastive learning in the representation space via unsupervised learning \citep{hjelm2018learning,bachman2019learning,tian2020contrastive,chen2020simple}, we extend CL to the model space in meta-learning.

+Specifically, we introduce contrastive meta-objective by tasks-level CL in the model space, where alignment is achieved by minimizing the inner-task distance (i.e., the distance between models trained on different subsets of the same task), and discrimination is achieved by maximizing the inter-task distance (i.e., the distance between models from different tasks).
+Such alignment and discrimination together form the contrastive meta-objective to optimize a meta-learner.
 The detailed procedures of \TheName{} are introduced below.

-\textbf{Obtaining Model Representation.~} To train the meta-learner $g$, the distances $d^{\text{in}}, d^{\text{out}}$ are measured in the output space of $g$, also referred to as the model space $\cH$.
+\textit{Obtaining Model Representation.~} To train the meta-learner $g$, the inner-task distance $d^{\text{in}}$ and inter-task distance $d^{\text{out}}$ are measured in the output space of $g$, also referred to as the model space $\cH$.
 A practical approach is to represent the model $h = g(\cD; \theta) \in \cH$ as a fixed-length vector $\bm{e} \in \mathbb{R}^d$, and then compute the distances using an explicit distance function $\phi(\cdot, \cdot)$ (e.g., cosine distance).
-Note that $\cH$ is learner-specific, so to generalize across different learners to form a learner-agnostic framework, we introduce a projection function $\psi: \cH \rightarrow \mathbb{R}^d$ to obtain the model representations $\bm{e} = \psi(h)$, and then the proceedings are learner-agnostic.
-The details of $\cH$ and $\psi$ will be explained and specified for different meta-learners in Section \ref{sec:species}.
+To form a learner-agnostic framework, we introduce a projection function $\psi: \cH \rightarrow \mathbb{R}^d$ to obtain the model representations $\bm{e} = \psi(h)$.
+The details of $\cH$ and $\psi$ will be specified in Section \ref{sec:species}.